nnirror/facet/README.md

 	- example:
 		- `$('example').noise(n16).fgate(0.7).play(); // try experimenting with different threshold values `
 ---
+- **flookup** ( _lookupPattern_ )
+	- applies a spectral bin rearrangement to the FacetPattern based on the `lookupPattern`.
+Similar to `ichunk()` but using FFT.
+The `lookupPattern` maps the current spectral bins to new positions.
+The length of the lookupPattern determines the number of frames in the resynthesized signal.
+	- example:
+		`$('example').randsamp('808').flookup(_.ramp(1,0,SAMPLE_RATE)).play().once(); // backwards 808 sample, ramping from relative position 1 to 0`
+---
 - **fshift** ( _shiftAmountPattern_ )
 	- applies a spectral bin shift to the FacetPattern. `shiftAmountPattern` values lower than 0 will cause the bottom to wrap the top, and the rest of the spectrum moves downwards. `shiftAmountPattern` values higher than 0 will cause the top of the spectrum to wrap to the bottom, and the rest of the spectrum moves upwards.
 	- example:
 		- `$('example').sine(100).fshift(0.04).play(); // try experimenting with different shift values `
+---
+- **ftilt** ( _tiltAmountPattern_ )
+    - applies spectral harmonic tilting to the FacetPattern.
+This method allows for the rotation of the harmonic bands of the signal, enabling each band to be repositioned independently in time.
+The `tiltAmountPattern` should be normalized to values between -1 and 1, where -1 represents a full counter-clockwise rotation and 1 represents a full clockwise rotation.
+    - example:
+        - `$('example').sample('808/808-Clap03').ftilt(_.ramp(rf(),rf(),100)).play(); // split the clap sample into 100 frequency bands and disperse them randomly in time`
 ---
 - **harmonics** ( _numHarmonicsPattern_ )
 	- adds `numHarmonicsPattern` harmonics to the input signal.